No Win, No Fee (818) 990-8300

 Reach Out to Our Los Angeles Firm Concerning Your FMLA Concerns

-If you were denied your job back after taking leave, or were denied your right to family medical leave, or suffered retaliation or harassment because you took leave, you may have a case in California for wrongful termination or violation of your right to FMLA leave.
+If you were denied your job back after taking leave, or were denied your right to family medical leave, or suffered retaliation or harassment because you took leave, you may have a case in California for wrongful termination or violation of your right to CFRA or FMLA leave .
 If you've experienced any of the actions above, take the first step to protect yourself and stopping this hurtful and illegal behavior.
 Seriously consider using an employment law attorney to help obtain the compensation you deserve.

 We Hold Employers Accountable - Get Help Now